-Visitors can use the wifi available.
-A password key will be made available to them.
-They will be asked to read the Visitor IT & Wifi Protocol (Appendix 2).
+Visitors can use the Guest Wi-Fi available.
+A password will be made available to them upon request.
+They will be asked to read the Visitor IT & Wi-Fi Protocol (Appendix 2).
 Visitors may be given access to a restricted area on the network, governed by a password.
-No access will be given to databases, staff or student areas.
+No access will be given to databases, staff, or student areas.